mimoduo/mimogear/docs/README.md

 ##Running Gulp

 The meat of Mimogear is the "gulp" command.
-Within your terminal, type in _gulp_ to help process a distribution (dist) folder for your site.
+Within your terminal, type in _gulp_ to help process a distribution /dist/ folder for your site.

 ```sh
 gulp
 ```

-This will automatically open your browser to your site and also watch for any file changes in the source (src) folder.
+This will automatically open your browser to your site and also watch for any file changes in the source /src/ folder.
 The next section will discuss how to get started with your new development workflow.

 ##Development

-All files that you'll be working with are in the src/ folder.
+All files that you'll be working with are in the /src/ folder.

-* For postcss to css development, begin working in the postcss folder
+* For postcss to css development, begin working in the /src/postcss/ folder
-* For pug to html development, begin working in the pug folder
+* For pug to html development, begin working in the /src/pug/ folder
-* For javascript development, begin working in the js/site folder
+* For javascript development, begin working in the src/js/site folder